After setting the option

 4. Press the Open button, the project file should open in the XML editor

-5. Locate the first section and add the following line:
+5. Locate the first

 6. Save the project file